bfrim/bad-apple-dots/README.md

 Bad Apple animation, made using a dot grid in Pygame.
+It even has sound!

 ## Preview: